gatsbys/Confy/README.md

 Removed form the fluent api the old reload descriptor methods.
 ## Installation

-The Nuget is available at :
+The Nuget is available at : No version published

 ## Example Quick Usage